 Chairman’s Report

-I hope you all have a healthy and happy summer.
+I wish you all a very Happy Christmas and healthy and prosperous New Year.

 God save the King!